 Site Address - Search and select a Sharepoint site address from the available dropdown option.

-Folder Path - Click on the folder icon and select concerned folder where the file needs to be saved.
+Folder Path - Click on the folder icon and select the concerned folder where the file needs to be saved.

 File Name - Search and select 'FileName' from the dynamic content popup.